LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/introduction.md

 * Salesforce
 * Zendesk
-* Contentful (Check out their [blog post](https://www.contentful.com/blog/2021/10/20/integrating-contentful-liveperson-knowledgebase/) on integrating!)
+* Contentful (check out their [blog post on integrating](https://www.contentful.com/blog/2021/10/20/integrating-contentful-liveperson-knowledgebase/))

 Within the KnowledgeAI application, an external knowledge base serves as a connector to the CMS.
 You can configure the knowledge base so that the content is selected and served: